bnadlerjr/lightrail/README.md

 * The only tests worth writing directly for the GenServers are around publishing a message and consuming one -- these tests can be done at a higher level instead.

 * I researched some open source projects and blogs posts to see how others deal with these types of tests.
 Opinions vary, but I found quite a few that advocate for this approach.
 It is also the approach they recommend in the "Testing a GenServer" chapter of the book "Testing Elixir".

+### Unit Tests vs. RabbitMQ Tests
+All RabbitMQ tests are tagged (`@tag :rabbit`) so that they can be run separately.
+They are slower than the regular untagged unit tests since they need to assert that messages have been published, queues are empty, etc. By default, running `mix test` will exclude these slow RabbitMQ tests.
+They can be ran using the `mix test --only rabbit` command or by using the `/bin/precommit` script.
+The `bin/precommit` script will run them as a last step after the other tests, credo, etc. CI will always run the RabbitMQ tests as well.

 ## TODO
 This is a non-exhaustive list of things in no particular order that I'd like to implement, think about, or try: